Combinatorial decision-making driven by multicomponent surface condensates: Results

 \subsection{Hidden species expand capacity by encoding multiple modular, encrypted phases}

 To understand how hidden species enhance expressivity, we trained mixtures with varying numbers of hidden species to solve a range of decision boundaries, and evaluated the classification success (as defined in eq. \ref{eq:success-criterion}).
 We find that the addition of hidden species improves classification but saturates beyond a decision-boundary specific threshold (Fig. \ref{fig:scaling}A, left).
 While surface condensates correctly enrich the pertinent output, we find that surfaces with the same output molecules often recruit varying concentrations of hidden species.
 To better understand this, we estimated how many distinct phases were formed as defined by the \textit{overall} composition of hidden and output species on surfaces.
 Collecting the compositions across multiple surfaces ($n_\text{set}$ test points into a matrix of size $n_\text{set}\times(N_\text{out}+N_\text{h})$), we perform principal component analysis and use a Marchenko-Pastur \citep{marcenko_distribution_1967} based threshold to estimate the number of distinct phases from the significant eigenmodes.
-We then perform hierarchical clustering to identify the average composition of each phase (see SI Note \ref{sec:SI-Analyses}).
-We find that the number of steady-state phases with distinct compositions grows with hidden species (Fig. \ref{fig:scaling}A, right).
+We then perform hierarchical clustering to identify the average composition of each phase (see SI Note 5).
+We find that for each decision boundary, the number of steady-state phases, averaged across a collection of molecular networks corresponding to different minima of the loss function, grows with hidden species (Fig. \ref{fig:scaling}A, right).
 This suggests that encoding multiple phases plays an important role in improving expressivity of multicomponent condensates.